gradusnikov/eclipse-chatgpt-plugin/README.md

 ![Function calling](src/website/how-it-works-function-calls.gif)

-8. Using the context menu Paste an image from a Cliboard to discuss it with the ChatGPT.
-Note, due to constrains of the vision model function calling is not enabled when you use images in your conversation.
+8. Using the context menu Paste an image from a Cliboard or drag-and-drop an image file to discuss it with the ChatGPT.

 ![Vision](src/website/how-it-works-vision.png)